basarkar/drupal_tcp_server/README.md

 Drupal TCP Server
 =================

 Drupal TCP Server is a PHP based simple TCP socket server running on port 9000.
-The server is very light weight and interestingly Bootstrap ontime only.
-So this means no bootstrap for any incoming request.
+The server is very light weight and interestingly bootstrap one time only.
+So this means **no bootstrap** for any incoming request.

 After running the service, any one can call any Drupal function in json in bellow format: